Know the risks you take when sharing files and software.

 When violations are discovered, they contact the college—who is legally the network owner and Internet Service Provider (ISP) for all computers attached to the college network—and rightfully demand that the offending device be disconnected.

 Bellevue College can readily identify individuals who are using the college network, whether they are using a college-owned computer or a personally-owned computer.
 NO computer use at the college is anonymous.

 To protect the college and network users from further culpability under federal copyright law or college policy, the college will immediately disable network access for any user or device for which a complaint of copyright infringement has been received.
 This disconnection will continue until the complaint can be resolved.

 Internal resolution of the complaint may require reconfiguring and/or removal of all P2P software from the computer used before access to the network is restored, and may also result in a college disciplinary review.
 In such a review, the full range of Bellevue College disciplinary sanctions is available, including:

 Internal actions taken by the college to remedy a violation does not preclude the copyright holder from seeking civil and/or criminal prosecution for copyright infringement under state, local, or federal statutes.
 The federal law specifies that violators can be liable for:

 Under certain circumstances, criminal penalties up to $250,000, and/or imprisonment for five years may be imposed.

-Bellevue College encourages all students to be aware of their rights and responsibilities with regard to copyrighted materials, and provides these links to a number of legal resources for enjoying music or movies online.
+Bellevue College encourages all employees and students to be aware of their rights and responsibilities with regard to copyrighted materials, and provides these links to a number of legal resources for enjoying music or movies online.

 Reference Sites for Legal Downloads